Deep composition of tensor-trains using squared inverse Rosenblatt transports: Squared inverse Rosenblatt transport

 where $t_m(\zeta) = \cos\big( m \cos^{-1}(\zeta) \big)$ is the Chebyshev polynomial of the first kind of degree $m$.
 A random variable $Z$ can be generated by drawing a uniform random variable $U$ and evaluating $Z = F_Z^{-1}(U)$ by solving the root finding problem $F_Z(Z) = U$.

-\begin{remark} The PDF in \eqref{eq:one_pdf} is non-negative for $\forall \zeta \in [-1, 1]$ by construction and can be represented exactly in $\mathbb{P}_{2n-2}$ with the polynomial basis.
-Thus, its Chebyshev representation in \eqref{eq:cheby_pdf} is also non-negative.
-This way, the resulting CDF in \eqref{eq:cheby_cdf} is monotonic, and thus the solution to the inverse CDF equation, $F_Z(Z) = U$, admits a unique solution. \end{remark}
+\begin{remark} The PDF in \eqref{eq:one_pdf} is positive for all $\zeta \in [-1, 1]$ by construction and can be represented exactly in $\mathbb{P}_{2n-2}$ with the polynomial basis.
+Thus, its Chebyshev representation in \eqref{eq:cheby_pdf} is also positive.
+This way, the resulting CDF in \eqref{eq:cheby_cdf} is monotone, and thus the solution to the inverse CDF equation, $F_Z(Z) = U$, admits a unique solution. \end{remark}

 \begin{remark} One can also employ piecewise Lagrange polynomials as a basis to enable hp-adaptivity.
 With piecewise Lagrange polynomials, the above-mentioned technique can also be used to obtain the piecewise definition of the CDF. \end{remark}